vnepveu/regression_pipeline/README.md

 were our guidelines that each one of them is respected at all times.
 For instance, while getting familiar with the *git* tool, one might rather focus on actually understanding the workflow rather than the conventions surrounding it.

+The fact that this project is a small scale student project with no users makes it so that the programming practices, if they are not enforced perfectly, are not going to have much of an effect on the project itself.
+It is however a good habit to take, because on large projects with a vast codebase, not respecting conventions and good practices can have a devastating effect, in terms of time lost especially.

 ## Git and Github :

 Any self-respecting project should use a *Version Control System* (*VCS*).
 Git being the most popular, it is generally thought of as the only